ava-labs/avalanche-sdk-typescript/primary-network/README.md

 ## Transaction Building

 The SDK provides a structured way to build different types of transactions.
-Here's a comprehensive guide on how to build transactions.
+Currently this SDK supports all P-Chain transaction types and C-Chain atomic transactions (ExportTx and ImportTx) Here's a comprehensive guide on how to build transactions.

 ### Quickstart